mattlean/lean-js-app-starter/docs/browser/developing.md

 ### Development Server
 To run the development server, run the [`package.json`](../../package.json) script `start:dev:watch`.
 This will start [webpack-dev-server](https://github.com/webpack/webpack-dev-server) which will automatically create a development build and host it at [localhost:8080](http://localhost:8080).
 Any changes you do to the codebase will automatically update the application.
 Any errors that occur will show up in the terminal where you are running the [`package.json`](../../package.json) script as well as the browser.

+### Creating JavaScript Files
+When creating JavaScript files, if it includes any JSX at all, it is recommended that you end the filename with `.jsx`, otherwise end it with `.js`.
+This is to make it easier to distinguish when files use JSX or not.

 ### Debugging
 Redux DevTools is already setup for you in the codebase, all you need to do is install the extension for your browser: https://github.com/zalmoxisus/redux-devtools-extension